ChrisVilches/Card-Game-Kernel/README.md

 This little software contains a framework where it's possible to design and code nearly any card game you can imagine.
 Some of the features:

 * Cards have **events**, which are the main mechanism of communicating between cards, and achieving the desired behavior.
 Events can be triggered from many places, and a lot of customization is possible.
-* Cards are divided into **containers**, which is a generic way of dividing a deck into your hand, the opponent's hand, disposed cards, etc. Containers can be nested.
-Each card of the entire set of cards present in the game fall in one container.
+* Cards are divided into **containers**, which is a generic way of dividing a deck into your hand, the opponent's hand, disposed cards, etc. Each card of the entire set of cards present in the game fall in one container.
 * Containers can be nested, and they can be found by their path, e.g. `[:player1, :hand]` or `[:player2, :cemetery]`
 * It manages data and state globally using Redux (or a similar data store).
 * Attributes can be added dynamically to cards.